semgrep/semgrep-docs/docs/writing-rules/autofix.md

 ## Removing a code detected by a rule

-Improve your code quality, by cleaning up stale code automatically.
-Remove a code that an autofix rule detected by adding the `fix` key with `""` an empty string.
+Improve your code quality by cleaning up stale code automatically.
+Remove code that an autofix rule detected by adding the `fix` key with `""`, an empty string.

 For example: